library(tidyverse)

 Exercise 3.
 Add your recipe and model to a workflow.

-Fit the workflow and name it svm_fit
+Fit the workflow to your training set and name it

 .